-Aid to the Church in Need (ACN) has opened an emergency appeal for people in northern Syria desperate for help following a series of devastating earthquake on 6 February.
+Aid to the Church in Need (ACN) is running an emergency appeal for people in northern Syria desperate for help following a series of devastating earthquake on 6 February.
 ACN is appealing for funds to support local Church partners helping those plunged into dire need by the natural disasters.

 This page will be updated as the response of ACN develops to meet the pressing needs of the people and the Church, which is already working to support the faithful.

 Many cities and towns with a significant Christian population, such as Aleppo, Homs, Lattakia and Hama were badly affected and ACN has already confirmed that some Christians in these places were killed or wounded, although, for now, all its local staff and project partners have been accounted for and are well.
 The charity has received unconfirmed reports of deaths among Christian families in Aleppo and Lattakia and reports of injuries among Christians in Hama.
 The two worst hit areas, in terms of civilian casualties and Christians killed, are Lattakia and Aleppo.

 One priest, Fr Emad Daher, died when the residence of the Archbishop Emeritus of the Melkite Greek Catholics in Aleppo, Jean-Clement Jeanbart, collapsed.
 Monsignor Jeanbart himself, a former project partner of ACN, narrowly escaped and is currently being treated for wounds in hospital, though said to be stable.
 Another Christian man who was in the building at the time also died.